jjacobhw/web-portfolio-v3/README.md

 # Jacob Wei - Portfolio Website

-A responsive portfolio website built to practice web dev skills and display my work as an AI/ML Engineer and Full Stack Developer.
-Created with React, JavaScript, and Tailwind CSS for a sleek, yet effective tech stack.
+A responsive portfolio website created to practice my web development skills and display my work as an AI/ML Engineer and Full Stack Developer.
+Built with React, JavaScript, and Tailwind CSS for a sleek and simple, yet effective tech stack.

 ## 🚀 Live Demo